Even if you are not quite ready to get divorced, you need to be informed and

 don’t move out of your home.
 Talk to your lawyer or mediator before you make

-In some cases you will need experts such as an accountant, appraiser, or
+In some cases you will need experts such as an accountant, financial advisor,

 Choose your Friends Carefully.